philipforget/dotfiles/README.md

 git clone git@github.com:cameronhr/dotfiles.git
 python dotfiles/setup.py
 ```
-On first us of vim: `:PlugInstall`
+On first use of vim: `:PlugInstall`

 ## Other